swfans/swars/README.md

 sudo apt install libogg-dev:i386
 ```

-In case you want to re-create build scripts from templates (shouldn't be needed):
+First, generate build scripts from templates using autotools:

 ```
-autoreconf
+autoreconf -ivf
-automake --add-missing
 ```

 Now proceed with the build steps; we will do that in a separate folder.